-Five key areas for insurers to tackle as they recognise the need to increase customer interaction, engagement and experience to stay competitive.
+Five key areas for insurers to tackle as they recognize the need to increase customer interaction, engagement and experience to stay competitive.

 In a connected age where the quality of the customer experience has become increasingly important across sectors, insurers face a challenge.